 Employees who feel “on” all the time are at greater risk of burnout.
 This may seem hard to manage in this era of remote work.
 As a leader, your ability to respect boundaries, set realistic expectations, monitor workloads, and communicate with empathy is critical.

 You do not want turnover rates to increase at your company, or worse, see employees get sick.
 As a manager, you can both model and articulate what behaviors are encouraged, from staying fit to giving each other positive feedback and supporting a flexible working style.
 When you let employees know that they belong and are valued, they will be more willing to come to you when they have a problem.

-As your company explores international opportunities for expansion, consider that New Horizons Global Partners specializes in the strategic recruitment of high-level talent.
+As your company explores international opportunities for expansion, consider that Horizons specializes in the strategic recruitment of high-level talent.
 Our global headhunters will identify and match your organization to exceptional talent across any industry vertical.